 - Needle nose pliers (optional)

-Step 3: Insert the end of the shock cord through the hole of the bungee hook or carabiner.
-Expose enough length for gripping.
+Insert the end of the shock cord through the hole of the bungee hook or carabiner.
+Pull through as much length as you need for a good hand grip.
 At least 5 inches is good.
 But if you are making a big loop, you will need enough length to fold over.

-Step 6: Pull back the excess length of the cord so that the knot sits on the hook.
+After attaching the hog ring, pull back the bungee cord so that the knot sits inside the hole of the hook.
 Now you have a foolproof knot that will keep the hook from ever coming out unless it breaks or the cord snaps.

 Well, there you have it.
-That is how to secure a carabiner hook to a bungee cord using hog rings.
-You can also use the ring fastener to secure a couple of chock cords together.
+That is how you attach a bungee cord to a hook using hog rings.
+You can also use a hog ring to splice shock cords together.

 How to secure a hook to Bungee Cord using a Hog Ring – Video